yougotwill/SIDE/README.md

 Code actions can correct spelling mistakes and search the Internet.

-When you need an advice or are in doubt.
-Don't know if you should do this or that?
-You can ask SIDE, and it will give you the answer.
+When you need an advice or a Yes/No answer, ask SIDE and it will give one.

-SIDE <3 Chuck.
-Chuck will help you to get through the day with a smile.
-And that is what matter the most :)
+SIDE <3 Chuck Norris.
+Chuck will help you to get through the day with a smile. :)

 ### Configure SIDE